MythiCode/flutter_camera_kit/README.md

 If you want camera preview to show entire lens preview, use `fit` mode.
 In this mode, camera preview may be shows blank areas.
 `previewFlashMode`:
 This parameter accepts 3 values. `CameraFlashMode.auto`, `CameraFlashMode.on` and `CameraFlashMode.off`.
 For changing value after initial use `changeFlashMode` method in controller.
+`useCamera2API`:
+For fixing problem with flash In old phones like Samsung S6, switch between CameraAPI and Camera2 API.
+Set this parameter false Barcode scanning not support from this.
+Default value is true.
 `onPermissionDenied`:
 After android and iOS user deny run time permission, this method is called.
 `onBarcodeRead`: